Python Data API

 Automatic Configuration (Recommended)

 No configuration needed!
-The SDK automatically loads credentials when you import it:
+The SDK automatically loads credentials from environment variables:

 - Searches for

-.envfile in your current directory and parent directories - Falls back to environment variables (HIVEQ_API_KEY, HIVEQ_BASE_URL)
+.envfile in your current directory and parent directories - Falls back to environment variables (

 Just create a .env file (see .env.example):